 Clearing Congestion: 1 Tbsp.
 (15 mL) Peppermint or Eucalyptus Castile soap in a bowl of steamy hot water.
 Breathe in mist with a towel draped over the head.

-Dishes (handwashing): Pre-dilute 1:10 with water.
+Dishes (Handwashing): Pre-dilute 1 part soap with 10 parts water.
 Squirt on a scrub brush and scrub dishes.

-- Read Post: “Pretreating Laundry Stains with Dr. Bronner’s”
+- Read Post: “Handwashing Delicates with Dr. Bronner’s”

-Windows: 1 Tbsp. soap in a quart of water in a spray bottle.
-Follow up with pure club soda, or half vinegar/ half water.
+Windows: 1 Tbsp.
+(15 mL) soap in a quart of water in a spray bottle.
+Spray and squeegee.
+Follow up with pure club soda, or half vinegar/ half water and squeegee.

 Toilet: Predilute 1:4 with water in a squirt bottle.
-Add ¼ tsp. tea tree oil.
-Empty toilet, squirt bowl thoroughly, sprinkle baking soda on the brush, scrub bowl, let sit 10 minutes, turn water on, flush.
+Add ¼ tsp.
+(1.25 mL) tea tree oil.
+For best results, empty toilet.
+Squirt bowl thoroughly, sprinkle baking soda on the brush, scrub bowl, let sit 10 minutes, turn water on, flush.

-Fruit and Veggie Rinse: 1 dash (approx.. ¼ tsp.) in a bowl of water.
+Fruit and Veggie Rinse: 1 dash (approximately ¼ tsp.) in a bowl of water.
 Dunk produce and swish.
 Then rinse in clear water.

-Plant spray for bugs: 1 Tbsp. in a quart of water.
-Add ½ tsp. cayenne pepper or cinnamon.
+Plant Spray for Bugs: 1 Tbsp.
+(15 mL) in a quart (1 L) of water.
+Optional: Add ½ tsp.
+(1.25 mL) cayenne pepper or cinnamon.
 Spray plants twice daily in the cool of the day until infestation clears.

 - Read Post: “Spraying for Garden Pests“

-Ant spray (not on plants): ¼ c. tea tree soap in a quart of water.
+Ant Spray (Not on Plants): ¼ c.
+(60 mL) Tea Tree Castile Soap in a quart (1 L) of water.
 (This concentration will burn plants.)